Dr Alvin Tey: Teaching (and Learning) to Transform Lives

 A blessed Teacher’s Day to all!
 And I do mean to all, as I am sure that all of us are teachers in one way or another!

 Teaching is a calling.
 It is a calling not merely to impart knowledge and experiences, but to transform lives.
 Mirroring the Great Commandment (Mark 12:30) to love God with all our heart, soul, mind and strength, and the Second Commandment (Mark 12:31) to love others as ourselves, teaching is meant to be holistic in nature.
 The aim of teaching is firstly to transform the whole life, to love God more and more with our heart, soul, mind and strength, and secondly to transform us to love and serve others.
-Importantly, even as we are individually called to teach in our different capacities and different seasons of our lives, we are also called to learn and grow as in our walk with God (see Deuteronomy 4:10 and Proverbs 9:9).
+Importantly, even as we are individually called to teach in our different capacities and different seasons of our lives, we are also called to learn and grow in our walk with God (see Deuteronomy 4:10 and Proverbs 9:9).

 What does this mean for us, both as teachers and students, in EAST?
 I would like to suggest three implications (and applications):